 - National Health Service Corps

 J-1 Visa Waiver Program

-The J-1 Visa Waiver Program is also administered by the Buruea of Health Systems Development (HSD).
-The Center for Rural Health does not administer the J-1 Visa Program.
-For more information, visit the HSD website.
+The J-1 Visa Waiver Program is also administered by the Bureau of Health Systems Development (HSD).
+For more information, click on Arizona State J-1 Visa Waiver Program.

 - Resources, training and technical assistance related to recruitment and retention